vrtmrz/obsidian-livesync/README.md

-# obsidian-livesync
+# Self-hosted LiveSync
+**Renamed from: obsidian-livesync**

-This is the obsidian plugin that enables livesync between multi-devices.
+This is the obsidian plugin that enables livesync between multi-devices with self-hosted database.
 Runs in Mac, Android, Windows, and iOS.
+Community implementation, not compatible with official "Sync".

 <!-- <div><video controls src="https://user-images.githubusercontent.com/45774780/137352386-a274736d-a38b-4069-ac41-759c73e36a23.mp4"  muted="false"></video></div> -->